 The trip on the S.S.
 Badger is a much anticipated part of this adventure.
 I’ve only been on one other car ferry and that one took our party across the English Channel from Portsmouth to Cherbourg.
 The Badger is special as it’s the last operating coal-fired steam ferry.

 Originally designed and built in the 1950s to haul automobiles and rail cars, today it carries passengers and vehicles between Manitowoc,Wisconsin and Ludington, Michigan.
 Motorcyclists ride aboard and tie their machines down to a steel grate before heading up to the passenger decks.

-I did spend more than expected wandering the decks and looking through the various exhibits on what amounts to a floating museum.
+I did spend more time than expected wandering the decks and looking through the various exhibits on what amounts to a floating museum.